Informasjonsforvaltning/fdk-grafana-dashboards/README.md

 grr watch . main.jsonnet
 ```

+Any local code changes will now instantly be pushed to Grafana.

 Open [http://localhost:3000](http://localhost:3000) and login with `admin`
 `admin`.

-Any local code changes will now instantly be pushed to Grafana.
+Run `docker rm -f grafana` to stop Grafana.